-MSCJ / MPA Joint degree Program
+MSCJ / MPA Joint Degree Pathway

 MS in Criminal Justice / Master of Public Administration

-Joint Degree Program
+Joint Degree Pathway

-- Candidates in the joint degree program must meet the entrance requirements established by each individual program.
+- Candidates in the joint degree pathway must meet the entrance requirements established by each individual program.
 Candidates must indicate in the application their intention to pursue the joint degree option.
 Students deciding to pursue the joint degree option after having been admitted to one program will indicate this intention only on their second application.

-- Applicants for a joint degree will not be accepted from candidates who have already completed either degree.
+- Applicants for a joint degree pathway will not be accepted from candidates who have already completed either degree.
 MSCJ or MPA students must apply and be admitted by no later than the second to last semester in which they are expected to complete their original degree requirements.

 - Joint degree pathway candidates will not receive either degree until all requirements for both programs have been satisfied.
 Students deciding against completing a second degree must satisfy all first-degree program requirements as if the student had never been a joint degree pathway candidate.